|

 away, and formed the Confederate States of America.
 I most certainly

 do not believe we are more divided today than in our Civil War.
+I was in college during the

 Vietnam War.
 I can personally remember how enormously divided we